davidbkemp/KeyboardCombinerArduinoSketch/Instructions.md

-** WARNING.
-THE LATEST USB HOST SHIELD 2 LIBRARY NO LONGER SEEMS TO WORK WITH SOME APPLE BRANDED KEYBOARDS, NOR DOES IT WORK WITH THE KINESIS FOOT PEDALS ANY MORE.**

 # Using Foot Pedals for Shift, Alt, Command, and Control on a Mac

 This article describes how you can use foot pedals as shift, alt, control, and command "modifier keys" on an Apple Mac.